hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_welcome.md

 full os really wow i am not that skilled but would love to get my hands dirty.
 I am very much new to whole programming and tech stuff.

 [16:50:23](#rycth1YV8eE7lwCYcCVPaEBw6Ys4PJBSR2yE95IJESQ) <hiiamboris (NOT THIS ONE)>:
-OS or driver in R/S is a possibility, like it is in C, but you'll be pioneering it (and seeing that you're a total newbie, it will be a rough ride - be warned Ì†ΩÌ∏â
+OS or driver in R/S is a possibility, like it is in C, but you'll be pioneering it (and seeing that you're a total newbie, it will be a rough ride - be warned üòâ

 [16:50:32](#EpwFxdN17TfmDJnkpUUZiBVPoJ7aoDENjST29neWrCA) <hiiamboris (NOT THIS ONE)>:
 * OS or driver in R/S is a possibility, like it is in C, but you'll be pioneering this field (and seeing that you're a total newbie, it will be a rough ride - be warned ;)